 Banking of roads is most commonly observed in the hilly areas or in places that contain sharp curves.
 While moving advance in such places with speed, a centrifugal force tends to push the vehicle towards the outer side of the road.
 This is highly undesirable as it leads to accidents and mishappenings.
 To overcome this problem, the roads are slightly banked on the edges.

 While turning a vehicle around a sharp curve, a centrifugal force is felt by the driver that tends to throw the vehicle towards the outer side.
 This force is directly proportional to the speed with which the vehicle moves.
 When the vehicle moves with greater speed, a huge force is felt towards the outer edge of the road.
 Similarly, the vehicle moving at a slow speed receives less intense force.
 Hence, the centrifugal force helps a lot in drifting a vehicle.

 3. Weight at Poles and Equator

 The centrifugal force is directly proportional to the tangential speed of rotation of the earth.
-The equator lying at the middle of the earth moves at a faster rate hence, the centrifugal force is high at the equator.
+The centrifugal force is felt maximum at the equator.
 The poles do not spin at all, which makes the magnitude of centrifugal force at poles equal to zero.
 Therefore, the weight of objects is found to be less at the poles and the equator.
-At the equator, the weight is 9.764 m/s² times the mass of the body, whereas at the poles the weight is 9.863 m/s² times the mass.
+At the equator, the weight is 9.764 m/s² times the mass of the body, whereas, at the poles, the weight is 9.863 m/s² times the mass of the body.
 This is the reason why gold and other precious elements are cheaper in the regions located near the poles or the equator.

 4. A Stone Tied to a Thread